circonus/irondb-docs/operations.md

 ![Image: 'jobq_panel.png'](/assets/jobq_panel.png?raw=true)

 Each row in the panel represents a job queue, with the following columns:
-* Queue: the jobq name, preceded by a number indicating the instantaneous count of jobs that are either in-flight or backlogged (waiting to be enqueued.)
+* Queue: the jobq name, preceded by a gauge of jobs that are either in-flight or backlogged (waiting to be enqueued.)
 * Concurrency: the number of threads devoted to this jobq.
 This may be expressed as a single number, which indicates the queue is of fixed size.
 It may also be expressed as a pair of numbers separated by an arrow, indicating